-We restricted the sample to only central galaxies because the calculation of their halo's mass and radius is more reliable.
-The data distribution is shown as the median in equally spaced logarithmic bins (orange dots), with the orange shaded area delimiting the 16 and 84 percent quantiles.
+We restricted the sample to only central galaxies because the calculation of the mass and radius of their haloes is more reliable.
+The data distribution is shown as the median in equally spaced logarithmic bins (orange dots), with the orange shaded area delimiting the 16\% and 84\% quantiles.
 The correlation between $R_1$ and stellar mass can be described by a double power-law function.
-We employed the extended double power-law function of equation~\ref{eqn:powerlaw}, with $(x,y,x_\mathrm{s})\equiv(R_{200},R_1,R_\mathrm{s})$, whose $\chi$-square minimization fit provides the parameters values $(A,R_\mathrm{s},\alpha,\beta,s)\approx(16.4\kpc, 175.8\kpc,2.04,1.25,15.1)$.
+We employed the extended double power-law function of equation~\ref{eqn:powerlaw}, with $(x,y,x_\mathrm{s})\equiv(R_{200},R_1,R_\mathrm{s})$, whose $\chi$-square minimisation fit provides the parameter values $(A,R_\mathrm{s},\alpha,\beta,s)\approx(16.4\kpc, 175.8\kpc,2.04,1.25,15.1)$.
 The scale radius, $R_\mathrm{s}$, corresponds to the halo mass of about $10^{11.8}\Mo$.
-All fit parameters with errors are given in table~\ref{app:tab2}.
-Given the tight correlation between $R_1$ and $M_\star$, what we are showing here is basically the stellar mass-halo mass relation \citep[see][for more details, and later in this section for the comparison with observations]{Arjona2025}.
+All fitted parameters with errors are given in Table~\ref{app:tab2}.
+Given the tight correlation between $R_1$ and $M_\star$, the above correlation can be interpreted as the stellar-to-halo mass relation \citep[see][for more details, and later in this section for the comparison with observations]{Arjona2025}.

-For comparison, we also plot the relation between $R_{50}$ and $R_{200}$ (purple line and shaded area), and the corresponding linear relation of \citet{Kravtsov2013} (dotted line).
-This relation, $R_{50}=0.015 R_{200}$, was derived using a large sample of observed galaxies with stellar masses between $10^5$ and $10^{12}\Mo$, and qualitatively agrees with the EAGLE simulation data.
+For comparison, in Figure~\ref{fig:r1r200} we also plot the relation between $R_{50}$ and $R_{200}$ (purple line and shaded area) and the corresponding linear relation of \citet{Kravtsov2013} (dotted line).
+The $R_{50}=0.015 R_{200}$ relation was derived using a large sample of observed galaxies with stellar masses between $10^5$ and $10^{12}\Mo$, and it qualitatively agrees with the EAGLE simulation data.
 The scatter measured by \citet{Kravtsov2013}, $\approx 0.2\dex$, is twice that of the simulated galaxies, $\sigma_{\Delta \log_{10}R_1}=0.1\dex$.